| |

 • Peace of Mind

 • It’s important to have some type of travel insurance to cover any unforeseen accidents, illnesses, threats, or cancellations.
-I always travel with insurance and would recommend SafetyWingSquareMouth or Travelex Insurance are good options.
+I always travel with insurance and would recommend SafetyWingSquareMouth, or Travelex Insurance as good options.

-• Should you have any trouble with flight delays to the extent you feel you deserve compensation, I encourage you to check out and use AirHelp.
-I used them and for 1 claim I got compensated (transparency: a 2nd claim did not, but I was still glad I tried!).
+• Should you have any trouble with flight delays to the extent that you feel you deserve compensation, I encourage you to check out AirHelp.
+I used them, and for 1 claim I got compensated (transparency: a 2nd claim did not, but I was still glad I tried!).

 • Planning